SubhadityaMukherjee/AI-knowledge-base/posts/articles/Others/Notes - Machine Learning System Design.md

 date modified:
 date created:
 ---
-# Notes on “Machine Learning System Design” (for Interviews) by Chip Huyen #ai
+# Notes on “Machine Learning System Design” (for Interviews) by Chip Huyen #deeplearning

 These are my notes on [this article](https://github.com/chiphuyen/machine-learning-systems-design/blob/master/build/build1/consolidated.pdf) by [Chip Huyen](https://huyenchip.com/).